OpenLiberty/devfile-stack/README.md

 # Open Liberty Application Stack

 The Open Liberty application stack provides a consistent way of developing microservices based upon the [Jakarta EE](https://jakarta.ee/) and [Eclipse MicroProfile](https://microprofile.io) specifications.
-This stack lets you use [Maven](https://maven.apache.org) to develop applications for [Open Liberty](https://openliberty.io) runtime, that is running on OpenJDK with container-optimizations in OpenJ9.
+This stack lets you use [Maven](https://maven.apache.org) or [Gradle](https://gradle.org/) to develop applications for [Open Liberty](https://openliberty.io) runtime, that is running on OpenJDK with container-optimizations in OpenJ9.

 This stack is based on OpenJDK with container-optimizations in OpenJ9 and Open Liberty.
-It provides live reloading during development by utilizing the ["dev mode"](https://openliberty.io/blog/2019/10/22/liberty-dev-mode.html) capability in the liberty-maven-plugin.
+It provides live reloading during development by utilizing the ["dev mode"](https://openliberty.io/blog/2021/02/18/dev-mode-container-liberty-maven-gradle-plugins.html) capability in the liberty-maven-plugin or liberty-gradle-plugin.

-**Note:** Maven is provided by the stack, allowing you to build, test, and debug your Java application without installing Maven locally.
+**Note:** Maven or Gradle is provided by the stack.
+This allows you to build, test, and debug your Java application without installing those tools locally.

-## Getting Started With the Intro Sample
+## Getting Started With The Intro Sample

 > It's recommended to use the latest version of OpenShift Do (odo).
 You can install odo using [these instructions](https://odo.dev/docs/installing-odo/)